-Home BP monitoring is an acceptable alternative when ABPM cannot be performed (Siu, 2015).7 There is good correlation between HBPM and ABPM for accurately diagnosing sustained normotension, white coat hypertension, and masked hypertension in both treated and untreated patients, with sensitivity ranging from 60 to 90 percent.
-The primary indications for HBPM are confirming elevated office BP in patients with undiagnosed hypertension and monitoring BP trends in patients with known hypertension (Liyanage-Don, 2019).8
+HBPM is an acceptable alternative when ABPM cannot be performed.
+There is good correlation between HBPM and ABPM for accurately diagnosing sustained normotension, white coat hypertension, and masked hypertension in both treated and untreated patients, with sensitivity ranging from 60 to 90 percent.
+The primary indications for HBPM are confirming elevated office BP in patients with undiagnosed hypertension and monitoring BP trends in patients with known hypertension.

-The 2020 Consensus statement of the Taiwan Hypertension Society and the Taiwan Society of Cardiology on HBPM for the management of arterial hypertension has this to say: "HBP-based hypertension management strategies including bedtime dosing (for uncontrolled morning hypertension), shifting to drugs with longer-acting antihypertensive effect (for uncontrolled evening hypertension), and adding another antihypertensive drug (for uncontrolled morning and evening hypertension) should be considered" (Lin HJ et al, 2020).9
+The 2020 Consensus statement of the Taiwan Hypertension Society and the Taiwan Society of Cardiology on HBPM for the management of arterial hypertension has this to say: "HBP-based hypertension management strategies including bedtime dosing (for uncontrolled morning hypertension), shifting to drugs with longer-acting antihypertensive effect (for uncontrolled evening hypertension), and adding another antihypertensive drug (for uncontrolled morning and evening hypertension) should be considered".

 The adoption of HBPM has been encouraging.
-A report published in 2017 by Setia et al, 201710 described a survey of sixty physicians made up of 30 GPs, 20 cardiologists, and ten nephrologists.
+A report published in 2017 by Setia et al described a survey of 60 physicians made up of 30 GPs, 20 cardiologists, and 10 nephrologists.
 Almost all physicians surveyed (98 percent) stated they recommended HBPM to their patients with hypertension.
-Overall, 81 percent of hypertensive patients were recommended to measure home BP (85 percent of those treated by cardiologists, 85 percent by nephrologists, and 76 percent by GPs) (Setia et al, 2017).10 Barriers to its adoption through understanding and training need to be overcome in the three stakeholders: patients, clinicians, and health system.8
+Overall, 81 percent of hypertensive patients were recommended to measure home BP (85 percent of those treated by cardiologists, 85 percent by nephrologists, and 76 percent by GPs).
+Barriers to its adoption through understanding and training need to be overcome in the three stakeholders: patients, clinicians, and health system.